 In addition, it is necessary to look at the conditions of patentability following the introduction of the disclaimer: if the object of the limited claim was not feasible at the filing date, this disclaimer will not be acceptable (eg method of cultivation of human stem cells "not being obtained using destroyed human embryos"Knowing that at the time of filing the stem cells were all obtained by means of embryo destruction, T1441 / 13).

 Especially when the surgical step is not the heart of the invention, but only supports the invention (eg acquisition of a medical image following the injection of a product into a vein), it is trying to avoid exclusion.

-decision G1 / 07 indicates that this is possible by the use of a formulation such as "a contrast product having been pre-injected" (point 4.3 of the reasons).
+decision G1 / 07 indicates that this is possible by the use of a formulation such as "a contrast medium having been pre-injected" (point 4.3 of the reasons).
 However, it is necessary to respect theA84 CBE .

 6) Reason for exclusion